turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 >
 ```

-Now we go on and type in the following snippets of code to deploy and interact with our Storage smart-contract.
+Now we go on and type in the following snippets of code to deploy and interact with our Storage smart contract.
 After you input each line of code, press "Enter" to execute the same.

-Inorder to get an instance of Storage.sol smart-contract, we type in:
+Inorder to get an instance of Storage.sol smart contract, we type in:

 ```javascript
 const Storage = await hre.ethers.getContractFactory("Storage");